Siddaramaiah seeks PM's intervention to 'withhold' amendment to land reforms law | Headlines

 According to Siddaramaiah, the farmers are vulnerable at the hands of wealthy and powerful people.
 The average land holding is about three to four acres per family and this attempt to double the land ceiling would further decrease the average land holding, which would have an adverse impact on the production capabilities of small and medium farmers, the Congress leader said.

-Noting that KIADB already has 36,000 acres of undeveloped land, he said it could be utilised for industrial development instead of eyeing the productive lands of farmers.
+Noting that Karnataka Industrial Area Development Board (KIADB) already has 36,000 acres of undeveloped land, he said it could be utilised for industrial development instead of eyeing the productive lands of farmers.
 "The farmers and their families will be adversely affected and many will be forced to be labourers, due to economic or social vulnerabilities, in the lands of industrialists or big farmers," he added.